Heritage Trail App

 The Irish Times, May 1969.

-Ulsara is marking its 50th anniversary with the publication of a book telling the history of the association and the area.
+Ulsara marked its 50th anniversary in 2018 with the publication of a book telling the history of the association and the area.

 With a foreword by Michael McDowell, SC, 'Cherishing Heritage Preserving Community' includes contributions from recognised experts and commentators including Frank McDonald, Alistair Rowan and Ruth McManus.